sftcd/openssl/esnistuff/README.md

 - Providing ``-H nonexistent`` as input to ``testit.sh`` claims success and the h/s does end successfully.
 Behaviour differs if a cleartext SNI was sent or not.
+Surprisingly (for me:-) this also works:

+			$

 TODO: ponder if we need the client to validate the selected cert from the h/s matches the HIDDEN value?
 Probably should.
 Might need to ask CF how they interpret such things too.